Help

 If you want to find your duplicate music files, use the appropriate option in the sidebar.

-1. Click Duplicate music in the app’s sidebar.
+1. Click Find duplicate music in the app’s sidebar.

 2. Choose the folders you want to scan.
 You can even scan your Music library.